survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 You can still exclude certain dependencies from the `vendor` entry point if you want by adding a bit of code for that.
 You can for instance `filter` out the dependencies you don't want there.

+T> `webpack.ProgressPlugin` or [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
+Take care with Continuous Integration (CI) systems like Travis, though, as they might clobber the output.

 ## Conclusion

 The situation is far better now.
 Note how small `app` bundle compared to the `vendor` bundle.
 In order to really benefit from this split, we should set up caching.
 This can be achieved by adding cache busting hashes to the filenames.